berkeley-gif/caladapt-website-2021/content/get-started/accessing-data-on-cal-adapt.md

 ### 1. Using a tool

 The tools allow you to view climate projections for an area of interest.
 Each of Cal-Adapt’s tools focuses on a particular climate change variable(s) like extreme heat, sea level rise, or precipitation.
-To see the full list of tools and the climate variables they each capture, go to the tools page [link].
+To see the full list of tools and the climate variables they each capture, go to the [tools page](/tools/).
 Once you’ve identified the data you’re interested in (including a time period, representative concentration pathway (emissions) scenarios, and general circulation model(s), if applicable), you can download the data and/or charts from the tool.
-For more information about choosing time periods, emissions scenarios, and models, see the section on best practices for working with climate data [link].
+For more information about choosing time periods, emissions scenarios, and models, see the section on [best practices for working with climate data](/help/get-started/best-practices-for-using-climate-projections/).

 ### 2. Going through the data download process